pha5echange/eng-tools/README.md

 6) eng_en_mb_map:

 'eng_en_mb_map..py' reads all genre files and generates a text file with 'Artist Name ^ EchoNest ID ^ MusicBrainz ID' (to facilitate mapping EN to MB)
-N.B. `eng_ts_en_mb_map_a01' creates time-sliced artist mappings, based upon user-entered Omega Year, and the existence of time-sliced genre data.
+N.B. 'eng_ts_en_mb_map_a01' creates time-sliced artist mappings, based upon user-entered Omega Year, and the existence of time-sliced genre data.

 7) eng_MBdate:

-This enables start date validation with MusicBrainz data, by reading data generated via tools in the `mbg-tools' repository.
-Specifically, the file `data/mb_artist_xml.txt' (included in this repository).
+This enables start date validation with MusicBrainz data, by reading data generated via tools in the 'mbg-tools' repository.
+Specifically, the file 'data/mb_artist_xml.txt' (included in this repository).
 WORK IN PROGRESS - TAKES HOURS - USE WITH CAUTION.

 NETWORK CREATION AND ANALYSIS